 Entertainment: Free street entertainment is often put on by performers or others hoping to get some cash.
 But unlike other places, the noise level isn't grating.
 It may seem unusually quiet for a Chinese shopping street.

-Trading hours: The street market officially opens at 2.
+Street market hours: The street market officially opens at 2.
 But most stalls are open about 4 pm when the buildings cast their shade.
 They close around the middle of the night.

 For the best bargains: Avoid the stalls and main shops fronting the street where most tourists usually browse.
 Try to find stalls or small shops selling the same things behind them.